How Gender Affects Auto Insurance Rates

 Related: Learn how a DUI affects auto insurance rates

 If you think this pricing system seems unfair, you aren’t alone.
-In recent years, some states, including Hawaii, Massachusetts, North Carolina, Pennsylvania, Michigan, Montana, and California, have moved to ban gender-based rating altogether.
-Many of these states also prohibit practices like credit-based insurance rating in favor of a more merit-based pricing system.
+In recent years, some states — including California, Hawaii, Massachusetts, and Michigan — and the District of Columbia have prohibited gender-based rating altogether.
+Many of these jurisdictions also limit or prohibit practices like credit-based insurance rating in favor of a more merit-based pricing system.

 The States Where Men Pay Significantly More for Auto Insurance

-Some states showed a wider gender rate gap than others in our study.
-The disparity was biggest in Wyoming, Maine, Georgia, and Washington, D.C.
-If you find yourself paying high auto insurance premiums (regardless of gender), use these tips to get a lower rate while still keeping great coverage.
+Gender gaps vary by insurer and age group, and they tend to be widest for teen and early-20s drivers in states where gender remains an allowed factor.
+If you find yourself paying high auto insurance premiums (regardless of gender), use these tips to get a lower rate while still keeping great coverage

 Auto Insurance Rate Gap for Men and Women by State